dao-xyz/peerbit/README.md

 ## BDocstore [./packages/orbit-db-bdocstore](bdocstore)
-- Document store, but different from the "default" orbit-db implementaiton in the way serialization/deserialization is done.
+- Document store, but different from the "default" orbit-db implementation in the way serialization/deserialization is done.
 Support for queries across peers

 ## Shard [./packages/shard](shard)
 - Shard/Container for horizontally scaling databases.